nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 2. Download the latest .jar version of SplitLah from [here](https://github.com/AY2122S2-CS2113T-T10-1/tp/releases)
 3. Copy the file to the folder you wish to use as a home folder for SplitLah.
 4. Open a terminal and set the working directory to the home folder.
-5. Start SplitLah by executing `java -jar splitlah.jar` in the terminal.
+5. Start SplitLah by executing `java -jar SplitLah.jar` in the terminal.
 6. When SplitLah has successfully launched a welcome message should appear.
    For the first launch, SplitLah should mention that no save files were found and loaded.